pyrotek45/avon/README.md

 ### Functions (Lambda Syntax)

-Functions use `\parameter expression` syntax, inspired by lambda calculus:
+Functions use `\parameter expression` syntax.
+Yes, the backslash looks weird at first.
+You'll get used to it.
+(It's inspired by lambda calculus—the `\` is a budget λ for those of us without Greek keyboards.)

 ```avon
 let double = \x x * 2 in      # Function that doubles a number